hoangphatdev/hoangphatdev/README.md

 -->

 - 🔭 I’m currently working with C++ for building high quality generic firmware
-- 🌱 I’m currently playing with NFC and Zephyr for building contacless solutions
+- 🌱 I’m currently playing with NFC and Zephyr for building contactless solutions
 - 👯 I’m looking to collaborate on firmware projects
 - 💬 Ask me anything about IoT solutions and connecting devices to the cloud
 - 📫 How to reach me: you can reach me from the social media links above